EdJoPaTo/website-stalker-example/sites/com-apple-apple-pay.md

 [Add a card](https://wallet.apple.com/setup/?referrer=cid%3Dapy-200-100016)

-Use Apple Card with Apple Pay and get 2% Daily Cash back on every purchase.
-[Learn more about Apple Card](https://www.apple.com/apple-card/)
+Use Apple Pay to purchase Apple products online or in stores through 12/6 and Apple will donate to the Global Fund to support the fight against AIDS and COVID‑19.
+[Shop now](https://www.apple.com/store)

 Faster and easier
  than